OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-04.md

 ## Luke 4:22

-All spoke well of him and were amazed at the gracious words that came from his lips.
+Everyone spoke well of him and marvelled at the gracious words that came from his lips.
 “Isn’t this Joseph’s son?” they asked.

 ## Luke 4:23